shemo/Search-and-bookmarks/README.md

 ## Introduction

 The Repository Search and Bookmarking App is a web application built with React.
-It leverages the GitHub API to search for repositories based on specific keywords and allows users to bookmark their favorite repositories for future reference.
+It leverages the GitHub API to search for repositories based on name and allows users to bookmark their favorite repositories for future reference.

 ## Features